You can "lock" your scene from interaction like Rotate, Pan and Zoom before exporting by selecting "No" for all these options.

 Embedding your scene into Webflow is super simple.

-- Before exporting make sure you position your scene how you want it to look when it loads.
+- Before exporting make sure to compose your scene how you want it to look when it loads.
 Use frame mode and the frame guides to help you compose your scene.

-- Go to the "Publish & Share" panel on the right sidebar, select "Public URL" from the Type dropdown and click Export.
+- Press Export on the toolbar, select "Public URL" from the Type dropdown and click Export.

 - Copy the "Embed" link that starts with an iframe.
 It looks like this 👇